 Table of Contents

-All of the body’s processes occur in a systematic and sequential order, ensuring that every work of the body is completed as perfectly as possible.
+All of the body’s processes occur in a systematic and sequential order, ensuring that every function of the body is executed as perfectly as possible.
 This necessitates precise processing and appropriate handling of the sensory input received by the organs and tissues, implying a highly functioning brain.
 Because the human brain is so vital and delicate, it is encased in a bony protective shell to protect it from harm.
 The brain is also shielded by three meningeal layers: the dura mater, the arachnoid mater, and the pia mater.
 Despite all of those layers, there is still a region around the brain that is vulnerable to harm.

 As a result, this area is filled with clear fluid, suspending the brain within the cranium.
 The fluid is known as Cerebrospinal fluid (CSF) is produced by the brain’s ventricle system.
 Cerebrospinal fluid (CSF) is contained in four voids in the brain: two lateral ventricles, a third ventricle, and a fourth ventricle.